Podiatry Expert Witness, Gait, Footprints, Foot & Ankle Malpractice, Injury, Footprints

 - Scar tissue

 - Long-term disability and ongoing medical care issues

 Forensic Podiatry Expert Witness Analysis of Footprints, Shoes & Gait

-Dr. Nirenberg also provides forensic gait analysis of criminals captured on surveillance video.
-Forensic gait analysis can link (or unlink) a criminal on video to a suspect by comparing distinctive characteristics of the perpetrator’s and suspect’s gait (how they walk).
+In his capacity as a forensic podiatrist, Dr. Nirenberg also provides forensic gait analysis of criminals captured on surveillance video.
+Forensic gait analysis can assist with linking (or unlinking) a criminal on video (or CCTV) to a suspect by comparing features or combinations of features of the perpetrator’s gait and suspect’s gait (the manner of walking or running).